intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 The need for transposed convolutions generally arises from the desire to use a transformation going in the opposite direction of a normal convolution, i.e., from something that has the shape of the output of some convolution to something that has the shape of its input while maintaining a connectivity pattern that is compatible with said convolution.

-Data format currently supported for this layer is DataFormat.NCHW (dimOrdering='th').
+Data format currently supported for this layer is 'CHANNEL_FIRST' (dimOrdering='th').

 Border mode currently supported for this layer is 'valid'.

+You can also use `Deconv2D` as an alias of this layer.

 The input of this layer should be 4D.